pivotal/docs-tap/partials/ide-extensions/_workload-panel-intro.hbs.md

 For example, a project with a module named `my-app` is associated with a deployed workload named `my-app`.

-When taking an action from the workload panel, the action uses the namespace of the deployed workload regardless of the configuration in the module.
+When taking an action from the Tanzu Workloads panel, the action uses the namespace of the deployed workload regardless of the configuration in the module.

 For example, you might have a Live Update configuration with a namespace argument of `my-apps-1`,